-Nirav R. Shah, MD, MPH, is Senior Scholar at Stanford University’s Clinical Excellence Research Center.
-He is a leader in patient safety and quality, innovation and digital health, and the strategies required to transition to lower-cost, patient-centered health care.
-Board-certified in Internal Medicine, Dr. Shah is a graduate of Harvard College and Yale School of Medicine, and is an elected member of the National Academy of Medicine.
-Dr. Shah’s expertise spans health and healthcare as an Advisor to the CDC Director, as Senior Fellow of the Institute for Healthcare Improvement (IHI), as trustee of the John A. Hartford Foundation, and as an independent director of public and private companies and foundations.
+Nirav R. Shah, MD, MPH, is Senior Scholar at Stanford University’s School of Medicine.
+He is a distinguished healthcare leader with experience as an operator, scientist, innovator, and regulator.
+His expertise spans public health, public and private health insurance, and clinical operations across the continuum of care.
+At Stanford, Dr. Shah conducts research on improving healthcare quality and safety while lowering cost, driving adoption of digital technologies, and quantitatively evaluating the resulting value for US and international health care systems.
+Dr. Shah is Board-certified in Internal Medicine and is a graduate of Harvard College and Yale School of Medicine.
+He is an Advisor to the CDC Director, Senior Fellow of the Institute for Healthcare Improvement (IHI), independent director of STERIS plc [NASDAQ:STE], and trustee of the John A. Hartford Foundation.
 Previously, he served as Chief Operating Officer of Kaiser Permanente in Southern California, and as Commissioner of the New York State Department of Health.

 Adjunct Professor, Medicine - Primary Care and Population Health